-The next Connections Hui of 2022 is just around the corner.
-This time we will be exploring the 6 key changes or ‘shifts’ to eliminate family violence and sexual violence in Aotearoa New Zealand, outlined in Te Aorerekura, the National Strategy adopted by the government.
-On the 29th of June from 10am – 12pm we’ll meet and speak about these shifts from an ethnic community’s perspective.
+On the 29th of June, we met and spoke about these shifts from an ethnic community’s perspective.
+This time we explored the 6 key changes or ‘shifts’ to eliminate family violence and sexual violence in Aotearoa New Zealand, outlined in Te Aorerekura, the National Strategy adopted by the government.

-We will be joined by representatives from the Joint Venture Business Unit (JVBU), who will explain what each shift means and the actions attached to it.
-We will then break into smaller groups to look at each shift and what they mean to us.
+We were joined by representatives from the Joint Venture Business Unit (JVBU), who explained what each shift means and the actions attached to it.
+We broke into smaller groups to look at each shift and what they mean to us.
 It’s important that our collective work aligns and contributes to the national strategy.

 Connections Hui March 2022

 ‘I didn’t know who to reach out to’ is one of the most common things that Shama workers hear, when someone approaches us to ask questions about sexual harm, or family violence.

 While there are many different organisations working in this area in Aotearoa New Zealand, often people who are looking for help are not sure if mainstream organisations will understand the context and needs of survivors from ethnic communities.

 “The first Connections!
 Hui was what gave me the push to get more professionally involved in this work” says Joanna.
 Joanna now runs the Shama Long Term Therapeutic Service and supports ethnic therapists to engage and discuss best practice for working with ethnic clients.